 Sights along the way

 Spying unusual and unexpected sights as we drive along is one of my favorite things.
-Very often, in rural areas, we find many Christian religious statues and shrines, and that was the case a few times on this trip as well.
-Here are some of the unexpected sights we encountered on this Panhandle of Texas trip.
+In rural areas, we often find many Christian religious statues and shrines, and that was the case a few times on this trip as well.
+Here are some unexpected sights we encountered on this Panhandle of Texas trip.

 Windmill farms

-Along the drive, between Abilene and Palo Duro Canyon, we came upon this statue along the highway next to Saint Isidore Catholic Church in Abernathy, Texas.
-The explanation I read online (unverified) is that this statue is a replica of one that was assembled in Ecuador based on a vision one of the parishioners had.
+Along the drive, between Abilene and Palo Duro Canyon, we found this statue along the highway next to Saint Isidore Catholic Church in Abernathy, Texas.
+The explanation I read online (unverified) is that this statue is a replica of one assembled in Ecuador based on a vision one of the parishioners had.

 In the vision, the parishioner saw Christ swaying on the cross, creating a gap between Christ and the cross.
 The parishioner reported that Jesus spoke to him and said he wanted all of humanity to pass between him and the cross.

-This story inspired a Columbian priest to have a replica built at the parish he served in California.
+This story inspired a Colombian priest to have a replica built at the parish he served in California.
 He was subsequently transferred to Fort Worth and then Abernathy.
 The statue made each move with the priest (Louis Dussan).
-In 1997 the building was built around the statute.
+In 1997, the building was built around the statue.
 Interesting story?

 Giant cross

-Again, we’re just driving along and see this gigantic 190-foot cross that is visible in the flat Texas Panhandle landscape that can be seen 20 miles in any direction.
-Online research told me this is named The Cross of Our Lord Jesus Christ and is in Groom, Texas, just off Interstate 40.
+Again, we’re just driving along and see this gigantic 190-foot cross visible 20 miles in any direction in the flat Texas Panhandle landscape.
+Online research told me it is named The Cross of Our Lord Jesus Christ and is in Groom, Texas, just off Interstate 40.

-We did not stop here on this trip but did visit here on our amazing two-month RV trip.
-There are fourteen life-sized statues of the Stations of the Cross surrounding this one giant cross.
+We did not stop here on this trip, but did visit here on our amazing two-month RV trip.
+Fourteen life-sized statues of the Stations of the Cross surround this one giant cross.

 Painted Route 66 wall